hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 new NSEC3 chain.
 This is true both when resigning the entire zone at once, or when incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.
-As a result, re-salting is very complex operation, with significant CPU time, memory, and bandwidth consumption.
+As a result, re-salting is a very complex operation, with significant CPU time, memory, and bandwidth consumption.
 This makes very frequent re-salting impractical, and renders the additional salt field functionally useless.